Financial-Times/dotcom-reliability-kit/docs/getting-started/handling-errors.md

         }

         // If the fruit API was down, let's throw an error which
         // better describes what's happened.
-We switch the status
+UpstreamServiceError switches
-        // code to 502 because that matches what's happening – we
+        // the status code to 502 because that matches what's happening –
-        // received an invalid response from an upstream server.
+        // we received an invalid response from an upstream server.
         // We can also indicate the system which caused the error if (error.statusCode === 503) {
             return next(new UpstreamServiceError({
-                statusCode: 502,
                 code: 'FRUIT_API_FAILED',
                 message: 'The fruit API was not reachable',
                 relatesToSystems: ['fruit-api']